American Express Membership Rewards Explained

 American Express Offers

-American Express Offers are offers that are particular to a certain AMEX credit card.
+American Express Offers are offers that are particular to a certain AMEX cards.
 It may be something like ” save $40 on a $200 Marriott stay” or something similar.
 You have to add these to your card and then use that card for your purchase.
 They will then credit you that amount.
 I have saved a lot of money with these offers, and they are worth checking out.
 Here’s some of what is currently offered on my Platinum card.

 screenshot AMEX offers